The Hidden Dangers in Kitchen Sponges

 However, this useful and ideal tool can go from being one of the best cleaning tools to one of the worst enemies to your health when not used properly.

-During the cleaning process, a great deal of these food remainders are absorbed by the sponge and, when combined with the moist environment, it creates a favorable environment for the growth of bacteria, especially if the sponge stays wet from one use to the next.
+When combined with the moist environment, it creates a favorable environment for the growth of bacteria, especially if the sponge stays wet from one use to the next.

 Bacteria like E. coli, Staphylococcus aureus and Salmonella can survive in sponges for hours and even days after first contact.
 For this reason, frequently disinfecting these items apart from using regular dish soap has been advised for some time.